jendave/token-note-hover/README.md

 ## Troubleshooting and Tips

 * If the hover does not work or causes the sidebar to move unexpectedly try the following:
-  * In the `Configure Settings`, uncheck the `Hover Enabled` box, reload the screen, then re-check the `Hover Enabled` box.
+  * In the `Configure Settings`, uncheck the `Hover Enabled` box, save the settings, reload the screen, then re-check the `Hover Enabled` box.
   * Try uninstalling and re-installing the module.
+* If the hovered note appears in the upper left corner unexpectedly:
+  * Open `Configure Settings`, select `Token Note Hover` and re-save the settings.
 * The Token Note will not display if the token is selected or showing a HUD.
   * This ensures the note does not display when the token is being used to show other attributes.
   * In the `Configure Settings` dialog, enable the `Core` setting checkbox for `Left-Click to Release Objects` to de-select objects easily.